 - In addition to the courses listed below, any 5000, 6000, or 7000-level courses offered by the university and approved by the student's Graduate Committee may be included in the student's Program of Study as part of the 18 hours of electives.

-- Subject to Graduate Committee approval, 18 credit hours from a Master of Science degree can be used toward the Ph.D. as elective credits.
+- Subject to Graduate Committee approval, 18 credit hours from an accredited graduate program can be used toward the Ph.D. as elective credits.

 - EVSA 6010 / Environmental Agriculture (3)

 - Provides a summary of the actual and/or relative environmental impacts of existing and emerging agricultural production technologies.